Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - XXX
 ---

-This episode introduces the main aims of this workshop, which are 1) Nextflow 2) The Nextflow pipeline 'nfcore-rnaseq' 3) Running the nfcore-rnaseq on Nimbus VM instance.

 ## Australian BioCommons
 The Australian BioCommons is an ambitious new [digital infrastructure capability](https://www.biocommons.org.au/) that is enhancing Australian research in its ability to understand the molecular basis of life across environmental, agricultural and biomedical science.